NeuroQP Docs

 The most effective next step is usually to add training samples from the model's mistakes.

-Correct misclassified cells and use them as new training samples.
+Correct misclassified cells or candidates and use them as new training samples.

 Focus on quality over quantity